Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/databricks-setup.md

 <TabItem value="Service Principal token">

 Enter your Service Principal token for the Databricks environment.
-For more information about obtaining a Service Principal token, refer to the [Databricks documentation](https://docs.databricks.com/aws/en/dev-tools/auth/pat)<!--needs updating-->.
-This is considered a legacy feature by Databricks and OAuth is recommended over Service Principal tokens.
+For more information about obtaining a Service Principal token, refer to the [Databricks documentation](https://docs.databricks.com/aws/en/admin/users-groups/service-principals).

 #### Example Service Principal token configuration